Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: problem formulation

 \end{itemize} \end{definition}

-Analogously, the code with the SIC decoder is defined as follows. \begin{definition} An $\left(\{n_j\}_{j=1}^K,M,P\right)$-SIC code is the same as the code in Def.~\ref{def:RAC JNN coding shceme} except that the JNN decoder in~\eqref{eq:RAC JNN decoder} is replaced by the following SIC decoder that sequentially decodes each message using the nearest neighbor decoding when the number of active users is estimated as $t\in[K]$.
-Specifically, the first message $\hatW_1$ is decoded as
+When SIC decoding is used, the mismatched code for RAC is defined as follows. \begin{definition} An $(\bn,M,P)$-SIC code is the same as the code in Def.~\ref{def:RAC JNN coding scheme} except that the JNN decoder in~\eqref{eq:RAC JNN decoder} is replaced by the following SIC decoder.
+The first message is decoded using nearest neighbor (NN) decoding and treating interference as noise (TIN):